cran/creditmodel/README.md

-# automodel
+# creditmodel

-`automodel` is a free and open source automated modeling R package designed to help model developers improve model development efficiency and enable many people with no background in data science to complete the modeling work in a short time.Let them focus more on the problem itself and allocate more time to decision-making.
+`creditmodel` is a free and open source automated modeling R package designed to help model developers improve model development efficiency and enable many people with no background in data science to complete the modeling work in a short time.Let them focus more on the problem itself and allocate more time to decision-making.

-`automodel` covers various tools such as data preprocessing, variable processing/derivation, variable screening/dimensionality reduction, modeling, data analysis, data visualization, model evaluation, strategy analysis, etc. It is a set of customized "core" tool kit for model developers.
+`creditmodel` covers various tools such as data preprocessing, variable processing/derivation, variable screening/dimensionality reduction, modeling, data analysis, data visualization, model evaluation, strategy analysis, etc. It is a set of customized "core" tool kit for model developers.

-`automodel` is suitable for machine learning automated modeling of classification targets, and is more suitable for the risk and marketing data of financial credit, e-commerce, and insurance with relatively high noise and low information content.
+`creditmodel` is suitable for machine learning automated modeling of classification targets, and is more suitable for the risk and marketing data of financial credit, e-commerce, and insurance with relatively high noise and low information content.

 # Installation
 ```
-# install.packages("devtools")
+# install.packages("creditmodel")
-devtools::install_github("FanHansen/automodel")
 ```
 # Example
 ```
-require(automodel)
+require(creditmodel)
 if (!dir.exists("c:/test_model")) dir.create("c:/test_model")
 setwd("c:/test_model")
 #set parameters